isabella232/experience-manager-guides-learn.en/help/tutorials/cs-install-guide/conf-data-source-connector-tools.md

     *View or Create a data source connector.*
 1. Click **Create**.
 1. Select the database for which you want to create the connector.
-For example, ElasticSearch connector.
+For example, the ElasticSearch connector.
     >[!NOTE]
     >
     >All the available out-of-the-box databases are listed.